pts/tinyveracrypt/README.txt

 Q21.
 How to open a VeraCrypt encrypted volume on Linux?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""
-As of now, tinyveracrypt is not able to open VeraCrypt encrypted volumes.
+If you know the passpohrase, run this:

+  $ sudo ./tinyveracrypt.py open RAWDEVICE NAME

-If you have VeraCrypt installed, run this:
+Alternatively, if you have VeraCrypt installed, run this:

   $ sudo veracrypt --text --mount --keyfiles= --protect-hidden=no --pim=0 --filesystem=none RAWDEVICE

 If the volume was created by tinyveracrypt, alternatively run this faster
 method:

   $ sudo veracrypt       --text --mount --keyfiles= --protect-hidden=no --pim=0 --filesystem=none --hash=sha512 --encryption=aes RAWDEVICE

+For compatibility, tinyveracrypt supports the same syntax:

+  $ sudo ./tinyveracrypt --text --mount --keyfiles= --protect-hidden=no --pim=0 --filesystem=none --hash=sha512 --encryption=aes RAWDEVICE

-The decrypted volume will be available as /dev/mapper/veracrypt1 (or 2 etc.).
+The decrypted volume will be available as /dev/mapper/veracrypt1 (or 2 etc., specify --slot=...).

 TrueCrypt (i.e. the truecrypt command) is not able to open VeraCrypt encrypted volumes.

+Alternatively, if you have cryptsetup >= 1.6.7 installed, run this:

+  $ sudo cryptsetup      open --type tcrypt --veracrypt RAWDEVICE NAME

+For compatibility, tinyveracrypt supports the same syntax:

+  $ sudo ./tinyveracrypt open --type tcrypt --veracrypt RAWDEVICE NAME

+The decrypted volume will be available as /dev/mapper/DEVNAME .

+Please note that both (including `--veracrypt') also work for TrueCrypt encrypted volumes.

 Q22.
 How to open a TrueCrypt encrypted volume on Linux?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""
-As of now, tinyveracrypt is not able to open TrueCrypt encrypted volumes.
+If you know the passpohrase, run this:

+  $ sudo ./tinyveracrypt.py open --truecrypt RAWDEVICE NAME

-If you have VeraCrypt installed, run this:
+Alternateivel, if you have VeraCrypt installed, run this:

   $ sudo veracrypt --text --mount --truecrypt --keyfiles= --protect-hidden=no --pim=0 --filesystem=none RAWDEVICE

 If the volume was created by tinyveracrypt, alternatively run this faster
 method:

   $ sudo veracrypt       --text --mount --truecrypt --keyfiles= --protect-hidden=no --pim=0 --filesystem=none --hash=sha512 --encryption=aes RAWDEVICE

+For compatibility, tinyveracrypt supports the same syntax:

+  $ sudo ./tinyveracrypt --text --mount --truecrypt --keyfiles= --protect-hidden=no --pim=0 --filesystem=none --hash=sha512 --encryption=aes RAWDEVICE

 Alternatively, if you have TrueCrypt installed, run this: